Leanny/PKHeX_Raid_Plugin/README.md

 ### Note
 In order to use the efficient method for Seed Calculation, Z3 is required (https://github.com/Z3Prover/z3/releases).
 Download the latest release for your OS, place ``Microsoft.Z3.dll`` and ``libz3.dll`` in the same folder as ``PKHeX.exe``.

+### About Crystal Tower
+The Crystal Tower Den (ID 17) is a special den that can only be activated with an item.
+So far it has not been figured out how to identify the species inside the den, which is why the Plugin defaults to Larvitar.
+Also, it is not known how to advance the frame of this den except for catching the Pokémon and then using new crystal.

 ### Common Problems
 Please make sure that all DLLs used are unblocked (Properties -> Unblock) and that you use the latest PKHeX version.